canada-ca/canada-ca.github.io/_posts/2019-10-23-tips-travel-contact.md

 The design simplifies the layout of the page and reduces cognitive load.
 It makes it clear that there are several, distinct ways to perform the task.
 It also encourages self-serve behaviour by listing the online option first.

 <abbr title="Canada Revenue Agency">CRA</abbr> isn’t the only department with tasks that require users to find contact information.
 Looking at this project as a case study allowed us to create an effective pattern that others can use to solve the same issue.
 That saves time and effort for everyone.
-The next step will be to work toward adding the new pattern to the [Template and pattern library](https://www.canada.ca/en/government/about/design-system/pattern-library.html) library in the Canada.ca design system.
+The next step will be to work toward adding the new pattern to the [Template and pattern library](https://www.canada.ca/en/government/about/design-system/pattern-library.html)in the Canada.ca design system.

 Check out the [alpha version of the Contact block pattern.](https://canada-ca.github.io/design-system-systeme-conception/common-design-patterns/contact-block.html)